scipion-em/docs/docs/user/tutorials/flexibilityHub/Tutorials/starter_guide.rst

 Here finishes the Flexibility Hub starter guide!

 Below we provide an example of the workflow we have defined along the tutorial.
-The complete template workflow is avaialable inside the scipion-em-flexutils plugin, inside the *templates* folder (the path to your template in your system should be : `path/to/scipion-em-flexutils/flextuils/templates/starter_guide.json`).
+The complete template workflow is available inside the scipion-em-flexutils plugin, inside the *templates* folder (the path to your template in your system should be : *path/to/scipion-em-flexutils/flextuils/templates/starter_guide.json*).

 We also recommend moving to the `advanced guide <./advanced_guide.rst>`__ to continue learning about the Flexibility Hub strategies when dealing with experimental data.